Inist-CNRS/node-jbj/README.md

 Build a string with mustache template and *input*

 ### compute: expression
-Build a string with mustache template and *input*
+*aliases : expr*
+Compute an expression with all variable of the *input*.
+Note : "this" variable contains *input*

 ### capitalize:
 Capitalize the first letter of *input*